jgeorge37/OnTrack/Project 4 OnTrack/README.md

 - Menus
 - Tutorial
 - Hints
-- High score tracking across multiple gamesK
+- High score tracking across multiple games
 - Playing against a computer player

+## Installation
+Download and extract the zip archive of the OnTrack repository.

 ## Usage Guide
-From the 'Project 4 OnTrack' directory, open up the index.html in a browser.
+In a browser, open the index.html file from the 'Project 4 OnTrack' directory.

-## Styling
-All Ruby files in this project adhere to the rules in the style guide found [here](https://github.com/airbnb/ruby).

 ## Authors
 - Jing George